EsztiDi/watchlist-app/README.md

 # My Watchlists App

-An app to create watchlists for films and tv shows with editable sharing option.
+An app to create watchlists for movies and TV shows with editable sharing option.